cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 ### Candidate lifecycle unit tests

 You added functions to set and get candidates from the transient store.
-You ought to add unit tests to confirm it works as expected.
+You ought to add unit tests to confirm this works as expected.

 First, you need to make sure that your test keeper has a valid transient store: